Columnists > Ellen Brown > AdviceAugust 25, 2005

 I live in the Maryland area and my grass is full of weeds.
-Currently we have not receive a steady flow of rain for months.
+Currently we have not received a steady flow of rain for months.
 I would like to get rid of the weeds and put down more grass seeds.
-But because it has not rain much if I put down weed killer or grass seeds I will need to water them every day which will cause me to have a high water bill.
+But because it has not rained much if I put down weed killer or grass seeds I will need to water them every day which will cause me to have a high water bill.
 Do you have any suggestions?

-Derrick from Washington
+Derrick from WA

 Derrick,